Opportunity / Intern

 How to Apply:

-Interviews will be conducted on a rolling basis from August 25th to September 10th, with final decisions made by September 15th.
+Interviews will be conducted on a rolling basis from August to early September with final decisions made by mid September

 Location of the Internship: the CC Lab’s office in New Haven, Connecticut.